adamPlusPlus/adamPlusPlus/README.md

 ---

-Seeking Technical Project Manager opportunities in Houston, TX | Open to hybrid or on-site roles
+Seeking Program Manager and Project Manager opportunities in Houston, TX | Open to hybrid or on-site roles